Google Sheets Fit Text To Cell

 Q: Can I control where the text wraps within a cell?

 A: No, you can't manually control the exact point where the text wraps.
 Google Sheets automatically wraps the text based on the cell width and the length of the text string.
-However, you can influence the wrapping by adjusting the column width or inserting manual line breaks using CHAR(10) within the text string.
+That said, you can influence the wrapping by adjusting the column width or inserting manual line breaks using CHAR(10) within the text string.

 Q: Why is my text still overflowing even after I've applied text wrapping?